j-e-yosemite/j-e-yosemite.github.io/details.md

 #### Notable details

 * By law, tire chains must be carried in vehicles from October - April.
 The park's resource on [winter driving](http://www.travelyosemite.com/winter/winter-travel-conditions/) provides more information.
-For the latest updates on road conditions, call 209-372-0200 or go [here](http://www.nps.gov/yose/planyourvisit/conditions.htm).
+For the latest updates on road conditions, call 209-372-0200 or visit this [page](http://www.nps.gov/yose/planyourvisit/conditions.htm).
 * The National Park Service collects an entrance [fee](http://www.nps.gov/yose/planyourvisit/fees.htm) per vehicle, which is good for seven days.
 * Don't leave any food in your vehicle -- black bears are part of Yosemite's spectacular biodiversity!